DJBarnes/django-adminlte2-pdq/docs/source/authorization/policies.rst

     ADMINLTE2_USE_LOGIN_REQUIRED = True

-When enabled, the included middleware will redirect all requests made by an anonymous user to the login page unless the url that they are trying to access is explicitly listed in a whitelist.
+When enabled, the included middleware will redirect all requests made by an anonymous user to the login page unless the URL that they are trying to access is explicitly listed in a whitelist.
 The default whitelist contains the following standard anonymous routes: